-the evo ng Outcomes: Upon successful completion of this course, students should be familiar with lution of the nation and its role in the world from the mid-nineteenth century to the early first century.
+Learning Outcomes: Upon successful completion of this course, students should be familiar with the evolution of the nation and its role in the world from the mid-nineteenth century to the early twenty-first century.
 This would include the following themes:

-American culture
+- American culture

-religion
+- □ religion

-civil and human rights
+- □ civil and human rights

-technological change
+- □ technological change

-economic change
+- economic change

-immigration and migration
+- □ immigration and migration

-□ urbanization and suburbanization
+- □ urbanization and suburbanization

-the expansion of the federal government
+- □ the expansion of the federal government

-the study of U.S. foreign policy
+- □ the study of U.S. foreign policy

-Learnii ng Outcomes: Upon successful completion of this course, students will:
+Learning Outcomes: Upon successful completion of this course, students will:

-Create an argument through the use of historical evidence.

-Analyze and interpret primary and secondary sources.

-Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.
+- □ Create an argument through the use of historical evidence. - □ Analyze and interpret primary and secondary sources. - □ Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.